 - The Dramatherapist must always pay careful attention to what a child or young person is communicating.
-If this should raise safeguarding concerns, all such details will need to be reported and the client will be made aware of this fact. - Careful records must be kept for all relevant sessions, and stored in accordance with GDPR requirements.
-Notes regarding any disclosure should be factual, as verbatim as possible and non-interpretative. - The Dramatherapist must immediately report any safeguarding issues to their Roundabout clinical supervisor.
-The supervisor will then discuss with them the appropriate action, including escalating to the Designated Person both within Roundabout and at the school/centre where the child or young person is based - Where working within the framework of another organisation the Dramatherapists should follow any requirements additional to those of the Roundabout SC&YPP. - Roundabout's Dramatherapists should not investigate any possible safeguarding issue themselves.
-This will be done by the authorities, once the concerns have been reported. - If a Dramatherapist has concerns about the organisation within which they are working they must report these to the Roundabout Designated Person who will investigate further, which might include contacting the appropriate authority such as school governors, social services MASH team or the police. - If a safeguarding situation means that a child or young person is in immediate danger, then the Dramatherapist should call 999 or phone the local social services MASH team. - Roundabout's Dramatherapists must not comment on a possible Safeguarding case except through official channels.
+If this should raise safeguarding concerns, all such details will need to be recorded and reported and the client will be made aware of this fact. - Careful records must be kept for all relevant sessions, and stored in accordance with GDPR requirements.
+Notes regarding any disclosure should be factual, as verbatim as possible and non-interpretative. - The Dramatherapist must immediately report any safeguarding issues to the relevant DSL within the school/centre and to their Roundabout clinical supervisor.
+The supervisor will then discuss with them the appropriate action, including escalating to Roundabout's DSL. - Where working within the framework of another organisation the Dramatherapists should follow any requirements additional to those of the Roundabout SC&YPP. - Roundabout's Dramatherapists should not investigate any possible safeguarding issue themselves.
+This will be done by the authorities, once the concerns have been reported. - If a Dramatherapist has concerns about the organisation within which they are working they must report these to the Roundabout DSL who will investigate further, which might include contacting the appropriate authority such as school governors, social services MASH team or the police. - If a safeguarding situation means that a child or young person is in immediate danger, then the Dramatherapist should call 999 or phone the local social services MASH team. - Roundabout's Dramatherapists must not comment externally on a possible Safeguarding case except through official channels.

-GDPR - Amendment re Safeguarding
+GDPR - Law re Safeguarding

-Roundabout acknowledges that a safeguarding amendment (85) to the Data Protection Bill adopted by the House of Commons Public Bill Committee on 13 March 2018, allows for the processing of special category personal data - without consent if the circumstances justify it - where it is in the substantial public interest, and necessary for the purpose of protecting an individual from neglect or physical, mental or emotional harm or protecting the physical, mental or emotional well-being of an individual where that individual is a child or an adult at risk.
+Roundabout acknowledges that s35(5) of, and Schedule 8 to, the Data Protection Act 2018, allows for the processing of special category personal data - without consent if the circumstances justify it - where it is in the substantial public interest, and necessary for the purpose of protecting an individual from neglect or physical, mental or emotional harm or protecting the physical, mental or emotional well-being of an individual where that individual is a child or an adult at risk.